4 Subtle Signs of Trauma: When You’re Dealing with More Than You Think

 The act of zoning out or spacing out is another subtle sign of trauma.
 You might feel disconnected from others or find it difficult to remain present in social situations.
 Trauma can slow down your internal processes, making you feel exhausted or numbing your emotions.
 You may be averse to expressing painful emotions because of the trauma you experienced.
 Further psychological pain occurs when you withdraw from others, causing your relationships to suffer.

 You can get help if you recognize these signs and believe that you may be suffering from trauma.
-A professional trained in trauma treatment can help.
+A professional trained in trauma therapy and PTSD treatment can help.
 Take the first step by giving me a call today, and let’s set up a time to talk.
 We also offer online therapy.

 Other Counseling Services Offered at The Mindful Practice in Winter Park, FL